samsharman13/samsharman13.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the Department of Political Science at Texas A&M University.
-My research focuses on comparative political institutions, especially in autocracies, and international political economy, particularly exchange rates and sovereign debt.
-In my dissertation, I combine both interests by studying how institutions governing succession in autocracies affect access to foreign finance and investment.
+I am a PhD student in the Department of Political Science at Texas A&M University specializing in comparative politics and international relations.
+My research interests focus on the politics of dictatorships, particularly the origins and consequences of autocratic institutions, and international political economy.
+My dissertation studies how dictatorships regulate succession and how succession rules can increase access to foreign finance such as sovereign debt and foreign direct investment.
-I also study how leader survival affects political outcomes, such as using leader survival to explain the adoption of institutions.

 Above, you can find links to a list of current working papers and the most recent copy of my CV.